swiftlang/swift/docs/SIL.rst

 ```````````````````
 ::

-  sil-instruction ::= 'project_existential' sil-operand
+  sil-instruction ::= 'project_existential' sil-operand 'to' sil-type

-  %1 = project_existential %0 : $*P
+  %1 = project_existential %0 : $*P to $*P.This
   // %0 must be of a $*P type for non-class protocol or protocol composition
   //   type P
+  // $*P.This must be the address-of-This type for one of the protocols %0
+  //   conforms to
-  // %1 will be of type $Builtin.OpaquePointer
+  // %1 will be of type $*P.This

-Obtains an ``OpaquePointer`` pointing to the concrete value referenced by the
+Obtains the address of the concrete value inside the
 existential container referenced by ``%0``.
 This pointer can be passed to
 protocol instance methods obtained by ``protocol_method`` from the same
 existential container.
 A method call on a protocol-type value in Swift::